dafhorz/dafhorz.github.io/_posts/.ipynb_checkpoints/2023-11-27-SEO_Mixkit_Envato-checkpoint.md

 : Taking into account the top performing keywords, I proposed new important and competitive seasonal keywords the site should try to rank for.

 # **Important**
 **Due to confidenciality of the enterprise and data privacy, this project is not available to download.
-So I'll limit myself to share very few details.**
+So I limited myself to share my achievements.**

 ### Objective